Kritesh14/intership_python_CodSoft/README.md

 This project is built using Python and utilizes the following libraries:

+🚀 Task 3 Completed | Contact Management System | #CodSoft Internship

+I'm excited to share that I have successfully completed Task 3 as part of my CodSoft internship! 🎉

+I built a Contact Management System in Python, which allows users to add, view, search, update, and delete contacts efficiently.
+This project helped me enhance my skills in file handling, data management, and user interaction design.

+🔹 Features Implemented:
+✔️ Add new contacts with name, phone, email, and address ✔️ View the complete contact list
+✔️ Search contacts by name or phone number
+✔️ Update existing contact details
+✔️ Delete contacts securely
+✔️ Persistent storage using JSON for data management

+🔹 Technologies Used:
+🔹 Python - Core programming language
+🔹 JSON - For storing contact data persistently
+🔹 File Handling - Read & write data efficiently
+🔹 CLI-based UI - Simple and interactive user interface

+This project was a great learning experience, strengthening my understanding of CRUD operations, data structures, and user-friendly application development.
+Looking forward to the next challenge! 🚀

+Would love to hear your thoughts and feedback! 💬

 JSON Module: Used to store and retrieve tasks from a file (tasks.json) to ensure persistence.

 File Handling: Read and write data to tasks.json to keep task records saved.